named-data/NFD/CONTRIBUTING.md

 for Python.
 It applies many of the provisions from the C++ guide, in addition to some other Python-specific things.

-Some NDN projects are writtin in JavaScript, and there is a [style guide](https://named-data.net/codebase/platform/documentation/ndn-platform-development-guidelines/cpp-code-guidelines/) for that language, too.
+Some NDN projects are written in JavaScript, and there is a [style guide](https://named-data.net/codebase/platform/documentation/ndn-platform-development-guidelines/cpp-code-guidelines/) for that language, too.

 #### Commit Messages ####